parmeetnarang2812/CricInfo-Extractor/README.md

 ## ABOUT:
--The purpose of this project is to extract the information of Worldcup 2019 from Cricinfo and present that in the perform of excel and pdf scorecards. <br>
+-The purpose of this project is to extract the information of Worldcup 2019 from Cricinfo and present that in the form of excel and pdf scorecards. <br>
 -To solve real purpose problems of extracting large information from websites. <br>
 -A very good reason to make this project is to have good fun with webscrapping. <br>